UBC-MDS/programming-in-python-for-data-science/slides/module2_21.md

 ## What is Chaining?

-Up until now, when we want to perform multiple actions on an object, after each action we have been saving the results under a new object name.
-Chaining allows us to do multiple actions in a single line of code without these intermediate objects.
+Up until now, when we perform multiple actions on an object, we have been saving the results under a new object name.
+Chaining allows us to do multiple actions in a single line of code without the need to save each action in an intermediate object.

 You can imagine that we are linking verbs together similar to a chain.